 Put oil in heavy pan and heat until it's hot but not smoking.
 Prepare a tray with paper towels.

-Dredge the eggplant slices through the batter on both sides, and carefully lay them in the hot oil, and fry until crisp, turning once.
+Dredge the eggplant slices through the batter on both sides, scraping off excess if necessary, and carefully lay them in the hot oil, and fry until crisp, turning once.
 Fry in batches, giving them plenty of room to fry.

 Come, come away with me, on a magical food journey withouten any potatoes in it!

 I can’t even remember what we were doing on Saturday.
 Running around, no doubt.

 This is my new favorite way to make acorn squash.
 Cut in half, scoop out seeds, roast, scoop, mash with butter, brown sugar or maples syrup, kosher salt, and a little chili pepper.
 It’s easy enough that I don’t mind making it for the very few people who like it.
 As I was eating, I asked Damien if he remembered that wonderful squash we had in the hospital after Corrie was born, and he reminded me that he and I have very different experiences of that first post-delivery meal.
 (He did not remember the squash.)